Updated: Sep 18

 Touching or rubbing the eyes can make the symptoms of pinkeye worse, and can mean it takes longer to clear up.
 If a person needs to touch their eyes, they can do so by washing their hands thoroughly both before and afterwards.

 That's it.
 That is the advice from the highest field of medicine for treating a case of pinkeye.
-Clearly this is a perfect example of what sets me apart from such experts.
+Clearly this is a perfect example of what sets me apart from such thinking.
 I would probably mix up a small dose of eye drops by diluting povidone-iodine solution 10% down to about .5% (1 part iodine to 20 parts distilled water) and use it to kill the bacteria that is causing the infection.
 No prescription needed.
 I may even take a half teaspoon of a combination of baking soda and potassium bicarbonate (two teaspoons baking soda, one teaspoon potassium bicarbonate mixture) in warm water to reduce the histamine effects of inflammation in the eyes.
+Better yet, I would test my pH using urine test strips and ensure my body's interstitial detoxification pathways are functioning by supplementing with pHrē alkalizing Salts.

 I would want the infection to stop.
 Sure, I would appreciate the treating of symptoms with a warm compress and maybe even an Advil in absolutely required, but ultimately the sooner we treat the cause, the sooner we do not need any of the advice they gave us.

-So you see, if you have a healthcare provider/influencer who is knowledgeable in the use of natural medicines, and who is focused on real solutions rather than bandaid politics, you have a gem!
+If you have a natural healthcare practitioner who is knowledgeable in the use of natural medicines and focused on real solutions rather than bandaid politics, you have a gem!
 Keep them close and learn everything you can from them.
-They are worth their weight in gold.
-I recommend consulting them before carrying out any medical activities on yourself, as these matters are my opinion only - not medical advice.
+As a natural health practitioner of over a decade I highly recommend exploring your natural health options before making serious health decisions which may not be reversible.
+Just my opinion.

 I feel better now.
 Thanks for listening.